zorbash/opus/README.md

 * `:raise`: A list of exceptions to not rescue.
 Defaults to `false` which converts all exceptions to `{:error, %Opus.PipelineError{}}` values halting the pipeline.
-* `:error_message`: A String or Atom to replace the original error when a stage fails.
+* `:error_message`: An error message to replace the original error when a stage fails.
+It can be a String or Atom, which will be used directly in place of the original message, or an anonymous function, which receives the input of the failed stage and must return the error message to be used.
 * `:retry_times`: How many times to retry a failing stage, before halting the pipeline.
 * `:retry_backoff`: A backoff function to provide delay values for